LidiaKovac/LidiaKovac/README.md

 #### The 101 Project

 ##### This project is currently "paused".
-As I have now graduated from Strive School (been almost a year 😮), I am trying a number of different things.
+As I have now graduated from Strive School (been almost 2 years 😮), I am trying a number of different things.
 I share all my progress here, under x-101 repositories (e.g. my PHP-101 repo).

 Please keep in mind that this is not to "expand my stack" or "add languages to my resume'", since I am only learning the basics and sometimes building small projects.
 This is to explore the range of programming languages and decide what could be the next thing to learn in depth.